claire-west/svstudio-manual/docs/setup.md

 `./synthv-studio ~/Downloads/saki-ai-lite-install-101.svpk`

-The application will launch and a voice database installation dialog will be displayed.
-Follow the on-screen instructions.
+The application will launch and an installation dialog will be displayed.
+Follow the on-screen instructions, and take note of the terms of use when they are displayed.
+The license agreement may vary between voice databases.

-If installing a paid voice database product you will be prompted for your product activation code.
+If installing a paid voice database product, you will be prompted for your product activation code.

-Once you have successfully installed a voice database (and activated it, if necessary) it will be listed in the singer selection dropdown.
+Once you have successfully installed a voice database (and activated it, if necessary), it will be listed in the singer selection dropdown.

 ![Singer Selection Dropdown](img/quickstart/singer-dropdown-arrangement.png)